 Silverskin garlic is another softneck variety with a flavor ranging from mild to hot in pungency.
 Silverskin garlic has significantly much more cloves than Artichoke garlic.
 They might have been between 8 and 40 cloves in several layers.

-Its tight clove skin makes silver garlic one of the longest storing in the family of garlic.
+Its tight clove skin makes silver garlic one of the longest-lasting members in the family of garlic.
 You can store Silverskin garlic at room temperature for up to one year or more without damage.
 However, it’s challenging for you to peel this softneck garlic.

-You can buy Silverskin garlic at any grocery store because it’s effortless to find.
+You can buy Silverskin garlic at any grocery store.
 It has thin pale skin with a soft pliable neck.
 This component is suitable for making soups and is best used in garlic braids.

 13. Solo Garlic